Jasmine Alkhaldi

-Jasmine Alkhaldi (born 20 June 1993) is a Filipino swimmer who represented the Philippines in the 2012 Summer Olympics and 2016 Rio.
-She holds the Philippine women's record in the 200, 100, 50 metre freestyle and 100 metre butterfly and 50 metre butterfly events.
-At the club level Alkhaldi swims for the Ayala Harpoons.
+Jasmine Alkhaldi (born 20 June 1993) is a Filipino swimmer who represented the Philippines in the 2012 and 2016 Summer Olympics.
+She holds the Philippine women's record in the 200, 100, and 50 metre freestyle and the 50 and 100 metre butterfly events.
+At the club level, Alkhaldi swims for the Ayala Harpoons.

 Early life and education

 Alkhaldi was born in Parañaque to a Filipino mother from Cebu and a Saudi Arabian father.
 She has a brother and a sister.
-Alkhaldi attended University of Hawai'i where she graduated in 2016 with a business degree majoring in management and marketing.
+Alkhaldi attended the University of Hawaiʻi in the United States, where she graduated in 2016 with a business degree majoring in management and marketing.

 Swimming career

 Prior to her participation in the 2012 Summer Olympics in London, Alkhaldi held the Philippines women's record in the 100 metre butterfly and 50 metre butterfly.
 Her personal best swimming times included the following.
 In the 2012 Summer Olympics, Alkhaldi swam the 100 metre freestyle in 57.13 seconds, placing 34th out of 50 competitors.
 She also participated in the 2016 Summer Olympics in Rio de Janeiro.

 Alkhaldi has also participated in the Asian Games, particularly in the 2010, 2014, and 2018 editions.